RefurbishedCommodore/Other/SNES/GPM/SNSP-CPU-01/Ser. No. UP11370647/README.md

     <img src="Images/Dis_15.jpeg" alt="Description" width="700">
 </p>

 Now the SNES is completely disassembled.
-The mainboard is now ready for inspection, and the top and bottom covers are ready for cleaning.
+The mainboard is now ready for inspection, and the top and bottom covers are ready for cleaning. **NOTE:** Before disassembly I noted some kind of rattling sound inside.
+But during disassembly I did not find anything loose inside (?).
+I might be that whatever was inside got lost during assembly, but I am not really sure...

 <p align="center">
     <img src="Images/Dis_16.jpeg" alt="Description" width="700">